leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

-from the anthropological identification of capitalism and statism they are kinship systems, kinship systems which have persisted, that fundamental societal interplay negating any sense of postmodernity through some great clataclsmic change (in fact change has never operated this way, but that's another topic).
-The conceptualization of a shift from kinship systems to something greater, "an englightenment" of democracy shifting us away from the aforementioned, is this very kind of "clataclysmic change" I specify as being nonexistant, and thus no such postmodernism exists.
+from the anthropological identification of capitalism and statism they are kinship systems, kinship systems which have persisted, that fundamental societal interplay negating any sense of postmodernity through some great cataclysmic change (in fact change has never operated this way, but that's another topic).
+The conceptualization of a shift from kinship systems to something greater, "an enlightenment" of democracy shifting us away from the aforementioned, is this very kind of "cataclysmic change" I specify as being nonexistant, and thus no such postmodernism exists.
 When I say "state" I mean exclusive power, the prescriptive, the policy, the ability a nonmajority to hold exclusive power as a few over the many.
 If you want an introduction to anarchist theory _Fragments of an Anarchist Anthropology_ offers a great framework.

-Q: What scale are you talking about in termso of organization?
+Q: What scale are you talking about in terms of organization?

-A: again i mean: "[the state] creates a reflection of itself across a fractal of society." at every scale of society, affecting organization at every scale, statism is an anthropological way of our life--a thing we do not know we know. for example, postcolonial theory states that those from outside of a culture misrepresent those they attempt to document inherently because they are representatives and those observations are formed from an exclusive
+A: Again, I mean: "[the state] creates a reflection of itself across a fractal of society." at every scale of society, affecting organization at every scale, statism is an anthropological way of our life--a thing we do not know we know.
+For example, postcolonial theory states that those from outside of a culture misrepresent those they attempt to document inherently because they are representatives and those observations are formed from an exclusive

-Q: please humor me and describe how Zizek uses the word _ideology_, and what "a reflection of itself a cross a fractal of society" means more precisely, since I am unfamiliar with Zizek and I don't know if there are subtleties to the meaning of the latter beyond "you can observe this phenomenon in a variety of scales in society"
+Q: Describe how Zizek uses the word _ideology_, and what "a reflection of itself a cross a fractal of society" means more precisely, since I am unfamiliar with Zizek and I don't know if there are subtleties to the meaning of the latter beyond "you can observe this phenomenon in a variety of scales in society."

-A:  Zizek uses the word "ideology" to mean "what we don't know we know" and uses that framework to descirbe the danger of capitalism is that it does not use the old repressive methods of propaganda as with stalin but rather implements itself through this kind of "ideology" again, in regard to "a reflection of itself across a fractal of society" means that statism and capitalism embues itself its mentality its essence its "ideology" (Zizek again here as we talked about) through everything we do because it is exactly that: that which we do not know we know, and as such, it is our understanding of organization and interplay for any scale of society.
-Another interestig point Zizek delivers is this is how capitalism is maintained , rather than in soviet russia "communism" was maintained by propaganda directly
+A:  Zizek uses the word "ideology" to mean "what we don't know we know" and uses that framework to describe the danger of capitalism is that it does not use the old repressive methods of Stalin-esque propaganda, but rather implements itself through this kind of "ideology," again, in regard to "a reflection of itself across a fractal of society" means that statism and capitalism imbues itself its mentality its essence its "ideology" (Zizek again here as we talked about) through everything we do because it is exactly that: that which we do not know we know, and as such, it is our understanding of organization and interplay for any scale of society.
+It is this interesting point Zizek delivers: this is how capitalism is maintained, rather than, again, Stalin-esque maintenance through propaganda.

 Q: Why do you disagree with Zizek's conclusions that a state is necessary?

-A:  because his conceptions of anarchist modes of decision-making are outmoded, because the advent of technology brings possibilities of automating consensus, and providing a framework for direct democracy
+A:  Because his conceptions of anarchist modes of decision-making are outmoded, because the advent of technology brings possibilities of automating consensus and direct democracy.
+However, Zizek's views are more complicated than this (e.g., the selfish locality in a globalist network of humanity).

-Q: who decides which methods are used?
+Q: Who decides which methods are used?

-A: this is a complicated topic. so its both that revolutionary action is the subversion of the state by basically replacing it, but on the other hand within the state it is ultimately controlled by the state and the general anthropology interplay
+A: This is a complicated topic.
+It's both that revolutionary action is the subversion of the state by basically replacing it, but on the other hand within the state it is ultimately controlled by the state and the general anthropology interplay

-Q: and how do you counteract the desire for power?
-I can't imagine a world in which people don't pursue the accumulation of power.  perhaps there exist a group of people whose predisposition is to exist at the top of a social hierarchy there are those who will connive to usurp the structures in place to gain power to use for their benefit but if you have any concentration of power it inherently becomes one in which a hierarchy exists I see anarchy as a highly unstable system a high energy state, so to speak, in which the system will try to reach a more stable equilibrium by a redistribution of power (its actors pursuing this end) and how does a military without a hierarchy exist
+Q: How do you counteract the desire for power?
+I can't imagine a world in which people don't pursue the accumulation of power.
+Perhaps there exist a group of people whose predisposition is to exist at the top of a social hierarchy.
+There are those who will connive to usurp the structures in place to gain power to use for their benefit, but if you have any concentration of power it inherently becomes one in which a hierarchy exists.
+I see anarchy as a highly unstable system a high energy state, so to speak, in which the system will try to reach a more stable equilibrium by a redistribution of power (its actors pursuing this end).
+On that topic, how does a military without a hierarchy exist?

-A: this is true in any system.
+A: It is true in any system that people will have a desire for power.
 Please "The Tyranny of Structurelessness" and my analysis of it.
-Also, _Mutual Aid: A Factor of Evolution_ is really good as it summarizes Darwinian relation to human anthropology (Kropotkin was a close friend of Darwin).  you should read it because mutual aid does seem to be THE factor of the world's most proliferated species I don't see what your conern with people's thirst for power is. people can govern through a formalized general agreeance and enforce it in the same way.  that is, what about the concentration of power of confederate will?
-As long as the people get to have order over the military's actions anarchies can obviously create societal contracts with representative structures like nuclear facilities and the military where snap judgements are reuqired.  the important thing is that ultimately the policy and direction of society is set by a ruling few and that these services answer to those ruling elite and not the general popoulous o it's not because the military holds no exclusive power over policy
+Also, _Mutual Aid: A Factor of Evolution_ is really good as it summarizes Darwinian relation to human anthropology (Kropotkin was a close friend of Darwin).
+I recommend it because mutual aid does seem to be THE factor of the world's most proliferated species.
+People can govern through a formalized general agreeance and enforce it in the same way.
+That is, what about the concentration of power of confederate will?
+As long as the people get to have order over the military's actions anarchies can obviously create societal contracts with representative structures like nuclear facilities and the military where snap judgements are required.
+The important thing is that ultimately the policy and direction of society is set by a ruling few and that these services answer to those ruling elite and not the general populous, i.e., in this case the military holds no exclusive power over "policy."
+I hate to talk about "the military" and "policy" in this way and in the scope of this booklist, but it does seem to draw some useful parallels and analogies to other services an anarchy might utilize/render.

 Q: So the mob dictates the actions of others?
 Isn't this tyranny of the majority?

-A: If you utilize the concepts behind _The Tyranny of the Majority" then you have to accept that democracy itself is futile.
+A: If you utilize the concepts, the ideology, behind _The Tyranny of the Majority_ then you have to accept that democracy itself is futile.
 I and others have proposed the tyranny of tyranny itself is the real hazard.
 Also, if you believe this, then why trust people to elect representatives in the first place?
-I don't think popular opinion affects or effects much of any government action.
-We are forced into a bipartisan electoral system in which a kinship system allows us to only vote for rich families who have long maintained state structures.
-I have heard of the new run-off systems being implemented in Maine, St. Louis Park of Minnesota.
+We instead are forced into a system in which a kinship system allows us to only vote for rich families who have long maintained state structures.

 Q: But won't abuses of power always happen because power exists and people are animals?